 The following PDFs can be completed online or printed out and completed by pen:

 Beware: Predatory companies promise to help you consolidate your loans and get the best rate possible for an upfront fee.
 Never accept help from a company asking for payment to help you consolidate your student loans.

 How to consolidate student loans

-You can consolidate your federal student loans for free at studentaid.gov.
+- Begin consolidating federal student loans for free by heading to studentaid.gov.

-You can consolidate student loans more than once in limited situations:
+You can consolidate student loans more than once in these unique situations: